castle-xyz/sync.lua/docs/reference.md

 *Relevance* is a feature that lets a *sync.lua* server only send updates about some entities to a particular client rather than about all of them.
 This can significantly improve performance.
 For example, in a world-exploration game where players walk around exploring a world with trees, it may be that there are close to 2000 trees but only 10 of them are visible to each player at a time.
 Marking only visible trees as relevant would reduce bandwidth usage and cpu usage for serialization (converting entity data to synchronization messages) by about 200x.

+If you haven't implemented relevance features for a type, *sync.lua* assumes that all entities of that type are relevant to all clients.

+Relevance can be implemented in one of two ways -- at the type level (have a type return all relevant entities) or at the entity level (have each entity compute whether it is relevant to a client).
+It is recommended to implement it at the type-level if possible because that may be more performant.

-### `Type.getRelevants(controller)`
+### `Type.getRelevants(controller)` (type-level relevance)

-**Server-only.** Called by the server to ask a type which of its entities are relevant to a particular client.
+**Server-only.** Called by the server in every `Server:process` call to ask a type which of its entities are relevant to a particular client.
 If defined, this method should return a table where the keys are the ids of the entities relevant to the client represented by `controller`.
+Only this entities are synchronized to that client, and other entities are removed from the client if present.

 This could be more efficient than `Entity:isRelevant` if you have a fast way to query relevant entities (say using a spatial hash).

-If this method isn't implemented, `Entity:isRelevant` is used for the entities of this type if defined, else all entities of this type are deemed relevant to every client.
+If this method isn't implemented, `Entity:isRelevant` is used for the entities of this type if defined.
+If that isn't defined either, all entities of this type are deemed relevant to every client.

-### `Entity:isRelevant(controller)`
+### `Entity:isRelevant(controller)` (entity-level relevance)

-**Server-only.** Called by the server when it is synchronizing an entity to check if it is relevant to a particular client. `controller` is the controller for the client.
-If the event returns `false`, the entity is deemed irrelevant to the client and not synchronized to it (or removed from the client if it's on the client at this moment).
-If the return value of this method would go from `false` to `true`, you need to call `Server:sync` on the entity to mark it as needing to be considered for synchronization again.
+**Server-only.** Called by the server when it is synchronizing an entity in a `Server:process` call to check if it is relevant to a particular client. `controller` is the controller for the client.
+If the method returns `false`, the entity is deemed irrelevant to the client and not synchronized to it (or removed from the client if it's on the client at this moment).
+When the return value of this method goes from `false` to `true`, you need to call `Server:sync` on the entity to mark it as needing to be considered for synchronization again.

+This is less efficient than implementing `Type.getRelevants` for the type of the entity, because the server still has to iterate over all marked entities (whereas you may be able to implement an efficient query in `Type.getRelevants` based on your game).

+If `Type.getRelevants` is implemented for the type of this entity, this method is ignored and type-level relevance is used instead.
 If both this method and `Type.getRelevants` are unimplemented for a type of entity, all entities of that type of entity are deemed relevant to every client.